 More Than a Meal – A Conversation Between Chef and Diner

-A true omakase is a two-way street: the chef curates, you surrender.
+Finally, a true omakase is a two-way street: the chef curates, you surrender.
 It’s trust, continuity, and sometimes even surprise.
-When you sit down at any of these three counters, you’re not just being fed – you’re part of an ongoing story written in fresh fish, aged rice, and restrained technique.
+When you sit down at Sushi Masa’s counter, you’re not just being fed – you’re part of an ongoing story written in fresh fish, aged rice, and restrained technique.

 These are the kinds of meals you’ll remember well after dessert, because they’re built on substance, not spectacle.